-The planning industry is often criticised for creating red tape that hinders development.
-As Australia's economy starts to recover from a COVID-19 recession, voices calling to cut red tape and increase flexibility in employment zones are getting louder.
+The planning industry is often criticised for creating red tape that hinders development, and voices calling to cut red tape and increase flexibility in employment zones are getting louder.
 Two recurrent myths often espoused to advocate for changes to employment land zoning are that industrial precincts are low value and that greater diversity of uses is needed to create greater vibrancy.
 Both are incorrect.
 Here is why.

 Two employment precinct myths debunked

 Myth No. 1: Industrial operations are low value, and employment precincts should transition to the highest and best land uses to boost economic contribution.

 This recurrent argument centres on the need for industrial and urban services precincts to ensure they are flexible enough to become ‘more productive’ in their land uses by transitioning to the highest and best land uses.

 This argument fails to understand the full value that industrial and urban service businesses contribute to the economy.
 The claim that such uses are underperforming in their productive contribution to the economy is flawed; it assumes that the concept of economic value is based exclusively on land value or the direct economic contribution of the jobs in situ.

 While industrial operations may be considered less productive per capita than other more knowledge-intensive jobs, they are, in fact, critical translators of value.

 These precincts translate pre-production value driven by research and development and design into post-production value in after-sales service such as marketing, etc. (Figure 1 ).
 So, while these jobs may not directly create as much value as other sectors, they enable significant value to be realised through their operation and location throughout the city.